freemanpeterson/SWIFTPowershell/README.md

 Get-SWGroupMute
 Set-SWGroupMuteSchedule
 Get-SWNodeMuteSchedule
+Add-SWGroup
 ```
-How to get examples and description of each cmdlet
+How to get examples and description of each cmdlet:
 ```
 Get-Help Set-SWDNS -Examples
 ```

-Terms of use
+Terms of use:
 ```
 It is free if you send me an email freemanpeterson@gmail.com.
 If you are downloading mail with subject "SWIFTPowershell Install".
 ```
-Support
+Support:
 ```
-If you have a question mail with subject "SWIFTPowershell Support"
+If you have a question mail with subject "SWIFTPowershell Question" If you have a request mail with subject "SWIFTPowershell Request"
 ```
-Legal
+Legal:
-+ This module is not affiliated with *SWIFT* ™ or *SolarWinds*™
++ This module is not part of SWIFT or SolarWinds TradeMark